jasur-2902/PostureDetection/README.md

 Inspiration
 ---------------
-Most of our work is done over long periods of time on the computer.
-We want to improve our posture while we work on the computer.
+In today's digital age, much of our work involves spending long hours in front of a computer, often leading to poor posture.
+We wanted to create a solution that helps people improve their posture while they work, promoting better health and productivity.

 What it does
 ---------------
-With the combination of your webcam and machine learning, we estimate your posture in real-time and provide alerts to improve your posture.
+PostureML uses a combination of your webcam and machine learning to estimate your posture in real-time.
+It tracks your posture continuously and provides alerts to help you correct it when necessary.

 How we built it
 ---------------